 View trusted insights from KidsHealth.org, the No. 1 most-viewed health site for children, created by the experts at Nemours.
 We've also provided information from the most-respected nonprofit organizations.

 Trusted External Resources

-Kids with tonsillitis need plenty of nourishment and rest.
-If swallowing is so painful that eating is difficult, try serving liquids and soft foods, like soups, milkshakes, smoothies, ice pops, or ice cream.
+Make sure that your child drinks lots of fluids and gets plenty of rest.
+If it hurts your child to swallow, serve liquids and soft foods, like soups, milkshakes, smoothies, ice pops, or ice cream.

 Reviewed by: Rupal Christine Gupta, MD;Megan Kistler, MD